 Is it possible to spend a day without saying ” you ” ?
 I guess it’s very hard in English conversation, but in Japanese, not so.
-In preparing this post, I realized how rarely second person pronouns take place in Japanese conversations.

 No idea about 2nd person pronouns in Jpn?
 No problem

 How do we talk without ” you ” in Japanese?
-We use verbs, adjectives, adverbs or the names of conversation partners, .
+We use verbs, adjectives, adverbs or the names of conversation partners.
 One of the typical examples is ” kawaii ( pretty or cute) ! ” We don’t need to say ” anata wa kawaii ( You are pretty. ) ”

-Followings are examples of without-“you” Japanese basic phrases.
+Followings are examples of without-you Japanese basic phrases.

 ( Eng ) Nice to meet you.